Best Crypto Exchange

 If you already have some experience with this market, you know you can choose between crypto to crypto or fiat currency to crypto exchange.
 As for you, novices, we recommend sticking to the latter one, at least until you purchase enough cryptocurrencies.

-At this point in the text, you probably feel more comfortable and knowledgeable about crypto and bitcoin exchanges.
-Maybe you even have a favorite one among the top five on our list.
 Before you draw the final judgment, make sure you go through every single point on our checklist:

 - Are you a crypto trading beginner or an experienced trader?
 If you’re a beginner and just want to buy bitcoin, we advise you to stick to user-friendly platforms with easily-navigable interfaces.